Cryptopay Hits 24 Hour Trading Volume of $75.00 (CPAY)

-Cryptopay (CPAY) traded flat against the US dollar during the one day period ending at 15:00 PM Eastern on May 31st.
-During the last seven days, Cryptopay has traded flat against the US dollar.
-Cryptopay has a total market cap of $9.30 million and approximately $75.00 worth of Cryptopay was traded on exchanges in the last day.
-One Cryptopay coin can currently be purchased for about $0.14 or 0.00000215 BTC on popular cryptocurrency exchanges.
+Cryptopay (CPAY) traded flat against the U.S. dollar during the one day period ending at 0:00 AM E.T. on June 6th.
+One Cryptopay coin can now be purchased for about $0.14 or 0.00000215 BTC on popular exchanges.
+In the last week, Cryptopay has traded flat against the U.S. dollar.
+Cryptopay has a market cap of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.